Ceiling Panelling Cost

 If you plan on installing the ceiling boards, you may be interested in learning how much the materials cost.
 In this section, we will go over the prices for materials for this type of job.

-Ceiling panels may be installed directly onto plaster, artexed, or lath and plaster ceiling, as long as it is in good condition and is even.
+Ceiling panels may be installed directly onto plaster, artexed, or lath and plaster ceiling, as long as it is in good condition, even, and artex is asbestos free.

 If the room is a new addition or if it has been newly constructed, the cladding can be added over the plasterboard, which prevents the need to plaster.
-Plasterboard installation will cost around £7 - £20 per square metre.
+Plasterboard installation will cost around £7 to £20 per m².

 Depending on how you’re fixing the ceiling boards, you may need some additional items.
 Below is a table showing the average cost for various supplies for this type of work: